 - Non-verbal expressions, such as disrespectful gestures like eye-rolling

 Employers need to make clear what's considered workplace insubordination because this type of behavior is grounds for terminating employment.
 Before an employer takes action against problem employees, the employee should be fully aware of company policies about insubordination.
-Alternately, Human Resource officers should spell out what constitutes insubordination during orientation for employees and/or in the company's handbook.
+Alternately, Human Resource officers should spell out what constitutes insubordination during orientation for employees or in the company's employee handbook.

 Without clear policies on what constitutes insubordination, employees may be confused about what it entails; this lack of clarity could also give the upper hand to an insubordinate employee.

 Sometimes, outright termination may not be the most appropriate action, and there should be a procedure for disciplinary action before termination becomes necessary.
 However, the steps a company takes will depend on how serious the insubordination actions are.
 Consequences may include: